open2b/scriggo-site/get-started.md

 IMPORT github.com/fatih/color
 ```

-The Scriggo Import command will read the instructions in the Scriggofile and will generate the source code of a package
+The Scriggo Import command reads the instructions in the Scriggofile and generates the source code of an importer that
-importer that can import the packages of the Go standard library and the `github.com/fatih/color` package.
+imports the packages of the Go standard library and the `github.com/fatih/color` package.

 Execute `scriggo import` command in the module directory: